Mink: Profile and Information

 Territory

 Mink are territorial animals, most especially males.
 A male mink displays aggression towards other males within his territory but may be less aggressive towards females.
-Both sexes have separate territorial, although a female’s territory may overlaps or probably be within a male’s territory.
+Both sexes have separate territories, although a female’s territory may overlap or probably be within a male’s territory.

-A mink territory tends to be long, narrow, and stretch along the river banks, or around the edges of marshes or lakes.
-A male’s territory can be several miles long while the female’s territory is known to be smaller.
+A mink territory tends to be long and narrow and stretches along the riverbanks or around the edges of marshes or lakes.
+A male’s territory can be several miles long, while the female’s territory is known to be smaller.

 You May Also Like